Preliminary evidence for a virial shock around the Coma galaxy cluster: Synchrotron and SZ signals broadly agree with predictions for magnetization

-The same electrons that scatter CMB photons up to the \gama-ray band also emit synchrotron radiation, as they gyrate in the shock amplified magnetic fields.
+The same electrons that scatter CMB photons up to the \gama-ray band also emit synchrotron radiation, as they gyrate in the shock-amplified magnetic fields.
 The ratio between radio and \gama-ray emission from a strong virial shock is approximately given by the ratio between magnetic and CMB energy densities,

 In order to compute the synchrotron signal, some assumption must be made concerning the magnetic field behind the shock.
-Typically\cite{WaxmanLoeb00,KeshetEtAl04}, one assumes that a fraction $\xi_B\equiv 0.01\xi_{B,1}$ of the thermal energy is deposited in downstream magnetic fields, based on observations of supernova remnant shocks; some magnetization is also needed to accelerate the \gama-ray emitting electrons.
-However, this assumption was not tested so far near the virial shock, and the value of $\xi_B$ is not well constrained.
+Typically \citep{WaxmanLoeb00,KeshetEtAl04}, one assumes that a fraction $\xi_B\equiv 0.01\xi_{B,1}$ of the thermal energy is deposited in downstream magnetic fields, based on observations of supernova remnant shocks.
+However, this assumption has not been tested until now near a virial shock, and the value of $\xi_B$ is not well constrained.

 We may use the coincident \gama-ray and radio measurements to estimate the magnetic field at the shock.
 The strongest signal is found in the lowest WMAP frequency, $\nu=23\GHz$, where bright spots along the shock show $\Tsyn\simeq 0.1\mK$, corresponding to a brightness